British Royal Wedding Look-Back: Elizabeth II and Philip

 Filed under British Royals, Greek Royals

-Tagged Elizabeth II, The Duke of Edinburgh, Wedding.
+Tagged Elizabeth II of the United Kingdom, The Duke of Edinburgh, Wedding.